 Small-scale and Off-grid

 Over the last decade, India has almost doubled its electrical production, according to the Ministry of Energy.
 In 2011, India produced 923 billion kilowatt-hours of electricity, 65 percent of which came from coal.
 But India’s electrical sector is at battle with itself.
-That same year, India lost almost 200 million kilowatt-hours of power due to its old and inefficient electrical grid.
+That same year, India lost almost 200 billion kilowatt-hours of power due to its old and inefficient electrical grid.

 Described another way, of all the power India generated last year, one-fifth of that electricity never reached customers — it literally disappeared while being transported from one section of the country to another.
 (For comparison, U.S. electricity transmission losses are around 7 percent, according to the Energy Information Administration.)
 Not only is that power wasted; so are the billions of cubic meters of water that it takes to produce that power.
 Additionally, hundreds of millions of tons of carbon emissions are needlessly created in the process.